 The style of the piece differs rather markedly from conventional types of Japanese prose.
 Japanese writing traditionally tends to combine strings of clauses, both coordinating and subordinating, into longish sentences, with the main clause coming at the end.
 The tone of the sentence is modulated through final verbs and sentence endings.

 Nakazawa's piece is quite different from this.
-It has a striking predilection for short sentences -- often just a single clause -- as bald, unmodulated assertions.
-These are expanded, explained, or justified in followup sentences, sometimes just sentence fragments.
+It has a striking predilection for short sentences — sometimes just a single clause — as bald, unmodulated assertions.
+These are expanded, explained, or justified in followup sentences or sentence fragments.

 While it makes extensive reference to events, the piece is not a straight narrative.
-It presents dramatic situations in order to put a particular point of view and interpretation of events.
-Background and chronology thus need to be made clear, for instance through the use of verb tenses, in order to avoid confusion.
+It orders events into dramatic situations.
+Background and chronology thus need to be made clear, for instance through the use of verb tenses, to avoid confusion.

 The result is a very "choppy" style of prose.
 It is reminiscent of the dramatic, hard-hitting language of video or television documentaries, with strong, attention-getting statements playing out against a clear visual background.
 The difference here, of course, is that the passage does not have a clear visual background.